What Are Beta Readers?

 Requirements

-Using beta readers requires a Writer+ plan or higher.
+Beta readers require a Writer plan or higher.
 The key requirements:

-- Minimum text length — your text must be at least 300 characters.
+- Minimum text length — your draft must be at least 100 words.
 Beta readers need enough material to give meaningful feedback.

-- Token cost — each reader in your session uses Genesis Tokens.
-The cost depends on the length of your text and the number of readers you select.
+- Token cost — each session uses Genesis Tokens.
+The cost depends on the length of your text and the AI model used.

 Ready to try it?
 Head to Getting Feedback for a step-by-step guide on running your first beta read session.